webdigi/AWS-AMI-Automated-Creation-Deletion/README.md

 ![](https://raw.githubusercontent.com/webdigi/AWS-AMI-Automated-Creation-Deletion/master/docs/screenshots/ec2/2-edit-tags.png)

 3) Set the three tags with the following Keys & Value
-    a) Key: AutoDigiBackup with Value: yes.
+    a) Key: Backup with Value: yes.
 This marks the instances that need to be backed up.
-    b) Key: AutoDigiBackupRetentionDays with Value: from 1 to as many days as you want the backup to be stored.
+    b) Key: BackupRetentionDays with Value: from 1 to as many days as you want the backup to be stored.
-    c) Key: AutoDigiBackupSchedule with Value: * (for every day) or a mix of number from 0 (Sunday), 1 (Monday) and all the way to 6 (Saturday).
+    c) Key: BackupSchedule with Value: * (for every day) or a mix of number from 0 (Sunday), 1 (Monday) and all the way to 6 (Saturday).
 You can set value to say 012 which means run on Sunday, Monday and Tuesday.
 You can set just 6 to run only on Saturday.

 ![](https://raw.githubusercontent.com/webdigi/AWS-AMI-Automated-Creation-Deletion/master/docs/screenshots/ec2/3-a-5dayRetension-1234DaysRun.png)